svillarreal/particle41/README.md

 This CICD pipeline deploys the Terraform infra in AWS (VPC, EKS, etc) and then Builds and Pushes the TypeScript app to ECR.

+It is important to mention that this CICD process requires the following secrets:

+- AWS_ACCESS_KEY_ID
+- AWS_SECRET_ACCESS_KEY

+Please, don't forget to set them properly in GitHub.

 ## Setup

 Follow these docs to get started: